 Maharashtra is one of the largest states in India, both in terms of population and area.
-Its booming capital Mumbai, makes it not only one of the most important states economically, but also a major gateway for overseas visitors.
-The name Maharashtra first appeared in a 7th century inscription and in a Chinese traveller’s account.
+Its booming capital Mumbai makes it not only one of the most important states economically, but also a major gateway for overseas visitors.
+The name Maharashtra first appeared in a 7th-century inscription and in a Chinese traveler’s account.
 Its name may have originated from ‘rathi‘, meaning ‘chariot driver‘, referring to builders and drivers of chariots, who were known as ‘maharathis‘, or ‘fighting force‘.

 The physical character of Maharashtra is predominantly that of a plateau.
 The Western Ghats flank the western coast of the state.
 The Satpura range covers the northern part of the state, while the Ajanta and Satmala ranges run through the central part.
-Maharashtra is contiguous to the Arabian Sea on the western side, while Gujarat and Madhya Pradesh are its neighbours on the northern side.
+Maharashtra is contiguous to the Arabian Sea on the western side, while Gujarat and Madhya Pradesh are its neighbors on the northern side.
 The eastern part of Maharashtra has its boundary with Madhya Pradesh, and on its southern side are the states of Andhra Pradesh and Karnataka.

 Fast Facts :

 Area: 3,07,713 sq km

 Religion: Hinduism (81.11%), Islam (9.66%), Others (9.23%)

 Languages: Marathi, Hindi, English

-- Best time to visit: October to March.
+Best time to visit: October to March.

 Being the commercial hub of India, Bombay is the main international gateway to the country.
-The city has far more international flights than Delhi, Kolkata or Chennai.
+The city has far more international flights than Delhi, Kolkata, or Chennai.
 It also has the busiest network of domestic flights, including flights to Aurangabad the base for visiting the world heritage sites of Ellora and Ajanta caves.
 The international airport (Sahar) and the domestic terminal (Santa Cruz) are 30km and 25km respectively from the center of Bombay.

 Gateway of India

-The ceremonial arch was built in 1927 to comemorate the visit of King George V and Queen Mary for the Delhi Durbar in 1911.
-Constructed in honey-coloured basalt the gateway was designed by George Wittet, inspired by 16th century Gujarat Style.
-Historically the Gateway holds greater significance as the last of the British troops left Independant India by sea marched through its portals.
+The ceremonial arch was built in 1927 to commemorate the visit of King George V and Queen Mary to the Delhi Durbar in 1911.
+Constructed in honey-colored basalt the gateway was designed by George Wittet, inspired by 16th century Gujarat Style.
+Historically the Gateway of India holds greater significance as the last of the British troops left Independent India by sea and marched through its portals.

-One of the most beautiful hill stations in Maharashtra, Mahabaleshwar is situated at an elevation of 1372 mtrs. above sea level.
+One of the most beautiful hill stations in Maharashtra, Mahabaleshwar is situated at an elevation of 1372 mt. above sea level.
 Better known as Strawberry Country the place is an ideal place for honeymoon couples and families.

-Popular tourists points in and around Mahabaleshwar are Wilson Point, Connaught Peak, Elphiston Point, Marjorie Point, Castle Rock, Arthur’s Seat, Baghdad Point, Babington Point, Northcote Point, Falkland Point, Carnac Point, Fitzgerald Point, Bombay Point, Gaolani Point, Panchgani Point, Helen’s Point and Venna Lake.
+Popular tourists points in and around Mahabaleshwar are Wilson Point, Connaught Peak, Elphinstone Point, Marjorie Point, Castle Rock, Arthur’s Seat, Baghdad Point, Babington Point, Northcote Point, Falkland Point, Carnac Point, Fitzgerald Point, Bombay Point, Gaolani Point, Panchgani Point, Helen’s Point and Venna Lake.

 Located in Sahyadri hills near the west coast of India, Pune is a fascinating city with a healthy climate all year around.
-The city was one of the pivotal basesof the 17th century great Maratha ruler Chhatrapati Shivaji, who was born at the Shivneri Fort here.
-Pune became the seat of the enterprising Peshwas, under whom Maratha power rose into a major political force.
+The city was one of the pivotal bases of the 17th century great Maratha ruler Chhatrapati Shivaji, who was born at the Shivneri Fort here.
+Pune became the seat of the enterprising Peshwas, under whom Maratha’s power rose into a major political force.

-The Peshwas were renowned patrons of the arts and in their time, enriched the city with temples, gardens and educational institutions.
+The Peshwas were renowned patrons of the arts and in their time, enriched the city with temples, gardens, and educational institutions.
 It was here that Lokmanya Bal Gangadhar Tilak introduced the principle of Swadeshi during the Freedom Movement.
 Today Pune is one of the leading metros in India, with the Film and Television Institute of India and National Defence Academy based here.